theQRL/zond-package/README.md

     validator_count: null

     # Whether to use a remote signer instead of the vc directly handling keys
-    # Note Lighthouse VC does not support this flag
     # Defaults to false
     use_remote_signer: false